Why study Commerce at ANU

 The degree comprises core courses including business reporting, economics, quantitative methods and techniques and communication for business.
 Students must choose at least one major from the areas:

 - Business information systems

 - Economic studies

 Accounting: students who intend to seek membership of CPA Australia or Chartered Accountants Australia and New Zealand are required to complete specified professional sequences of courses.
-Further information is available from the College office.
+Further information is available from the College professional organisations page.

 With its combination of core business courses and major specialisations, the ANU Bachelor of Commerce provides an ideal springboard for a wide range of careers in the private or public sectors.

 Depending on your chosen major, the following are some of the areas where you can find work after graduating with a Bachelor of Commerce.

 Business information systems: consultant or business analyst, database administrator, system analyst or architect, programming and other professional careers in ICT.